unfoldingWord-box3/alignment-playground/README.md

-# Getting Started with Create React App
+# Getting Started with alignment-playground

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Alignment Playground is a first pass of separating word alignment code and UI from the TC word alignment tool before moving into RCL.
+In the process replaced react-dnd with html5 drag/drop, and removed material UI dependencies.

 ## Available Scripts